datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 ![](./img/bedrock-07-few-shot-learning.png)

-- `2d` - Start a a new chat and now try the following
+- `2d` - Start a a new chat and now try the following (Chain of thought)

 ```
 When i was 6 my sister was half my age.
 Now I am 70.
 How old is my sister ?